vapor/docs/3.0/docs/getting-started/routing.md

 ## Parameters

 Sometimes you may want one of the components of your route path to be dynamic.
-This is often used when you want to get an item with a supplied identifier, i.e., `GET /users/:id`
+This is often used when you want to get an item with a supplied identifier, e.g., `GET /users/:id`

 ```swift
 router.get("users", Int.parameter) { req -> String in